 Mode of instruction

 - Workshop (compulsory attendance)

 This means that students have to attend every session of the course.
 If a student is not able to attend, he is required to notify the teacher beforehand.
 The teacher will determine if and how the missed session can be compensated by an additional assignment.
 If specific restrictions apply to a particular course, the teacher will notify the students at the beginning of the semester.
 If a student does not comply with the aforementioned requirements, he will be excluded from the seminar.

-Written final report (3000 words, based on discussion of primary sources, excluding title page, table of contents, footnotes and bibliography) based on research in primary sources or reflection on these sources
+Written final report (3000 words, based on research in, discussion of, or reflection on primary sources, excluding title page, table of contents, footnotes and bibliography)

 Assignments and written papers should be handed in within the deadline as provided in the relevant course outline on Brightspace.